 We enjoy an extraordinary blue backyard here in Tampa.
 It includes tributaries and aquifers that flow into beautiful Tampa Bay, the gateway to the bountiful Gulf of Mexico, which then expands south to The Florida Keys.
 Coral reefs are among our most highly productive ecosystems, providing us with an incredible number of benefits for both leisure and livelihood, such as: beautiful diving and snorkeling, protection of our coasts and habitats, and acting as nurseries for both commercial and recreational fisheries.
 They also provide critical habitat for other species such as sea turtles, dolphins and sharks — all key species for maintaining healthy resilient ecosystems.

-Sadly, our coral reefs, one of the many of precious ecosystems upon which we depend here in Florida, are Disappearing faster than scientists had forecasted.
+Sadly, our coral reefs, one of the many of precious ecosystems upon which we depend here in Florida, are disappearing faster than scientists had forecast.
 The issues are many and complex—from ocean acidification and pollution to climate change and boat impacts.
-Because The Florida Aquarium believes we can and must protect and restore our blue planet, part of our effort is diving in to save the precious animal we call coral and our declining Florida Reef Tract, the third largest barrier reef in the world, running 360 miles through the Florida Keys.
+Because The Florida Aquarium believes we can and must protect and restore our blue planet, part of our effort is diving in to save the precious animal we call coral and our declining Florida Reef Tract, the third-largest barrier reef in the world, running 360 miles through the Florida Keys.

 Our work includes scientific and technological prowess in four key areas: